 How To Serve Chutney

-This recipe is for my favourite chutney.
-I usually make it in large quantities and freeze it so that I can enjoy it throughout the year.
+Healthy apple chutney is one of my favourite apple recipes.
+I usually make large quantities and freeze it in straight-sided mason jars so that we can enjoy it throughout the year.

 - Prep Time: 15 minutes

 - Method: Cooked

 - 1 tsp mustard seeds

 - 1 tsp cumin seeds

 - 2 tsp grated fresh ginger root